Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts

-• Description: RSS feed that contains specific posts
+• Description: RSS feed that displays a specific post

 • Example Feed: http://yourdomain.com/post-title/feed/